 Note: Related Components will be determined by:

 - Select the frame you want to copy.

 - Click on the layout grid in the right sidebar.

 - When it is highlighted, use the keyboard shortcuts to copy the layout grid:

 - Mac: ⌘ Command + C

 - Select the frame you want to apply the layout grid to.

 - Use the keyboard shortcut to paste the layout grid:

 For more complex designs, we need precision and flexibility to ensure our designs behave when resized.

-Constraints are great at giving you a basic framework for where object are positioned within a frame.
-When combined with Layout Grids, they provide the framework for a powerful layout system.
+Constraints are great at giving you a basic framework for where objects are positioned within a frame.
+When combined with layout grids, they provide the framework for a powerful layout system.